Current & Forthcoming Titles:

 LAURET SAVOY is the author of Trace, Memory, History, Race and The American Landscape (Counterpoint 2015) which was a finalist for the 2016 Saroyan Prize, the Pen Open Book Award and the Wheatley Book award She is a recipient of a 2017 Andrew Carnegie Fellowship, and is a professor of environmental studies and geology at Mount Holyoke College.
 She is currently writing On the River’s Back (Farrar Straus & Giroux) a memoir, exploring her family’s African American, mixed European and Indigenous heritage and its ties to the tidewater and Piedmont landscapes from the colonial era to the Civil War.

 REBECCA SOLNIT is the author of more than twenty books, including Wanderlust,The Faraway Nearby, A Field Guide to Getting Lost; River of Shadows, and Recollections of My Nonexistence, and Orwell’s Roses (Viking, 2021) which was shortlisted for the Orwell Prize for Political Writing.
 She is the author of Men Explain Things to Me, and numerous essays on feminism, activism, social change, hope and the climate crisis.
 Her essay anthologies are published by Haymarket Books.
-Waking Beauty, her follow up to her children’s fairy tale book Cinderella Liberator, will be published by Haymarket Books in November 2022.
+Waking Beauty, her follow up to her children’s fairy tale book Cinderella Liberator, was published by Haymarket Books in 2022.
 She lives in San Francisco and is a regular contributor to the Guardian and other publications.

 KEEANGA-YAMAHTTA TAYLOR is the author of Race for Profit: How Banks and the Real Estate Industry Undermined Black Homeownership (University of North Carolina Press, 2019) which was a National Book Award semi-finalist and a finalist for the Pulitzer Prize in History in 2020.
 She is a 2021 MacArthur Foundation Fellow.
 Her first book From #BlackLivesMatter to Black Liberation (Haymarket, 2016) won the Lannan Cultural Freedom Award.
 She is also the editor of the anthology How We Get Free: Black Feminism and the Combahee River Collective (Haymarket, 2018) which won the Lambda Literary Award for LGBQT nonfiction.
 She is a contributing writer at The New Yorker.
 Her writing has appeared in many magazines and newspapers including The New York Times, the Los Angeles Times, the Boston Review, The Paris Review, The Guardian, The Nation, and Jacobin.
 She is currently a Professor in the Department of African American Studies at Northwestern University.

 OCEAN VUONG is the author of On Earth We’re Briefly Gorgeous (Penguin Press, June 2019; Jonathan Cape UK) which was a New York Times bestseller for six consecutive weeks, and a National Book Award finalist.
 His critically acclaimed poetry collection Night Sky With Exit Wounds (Copper Canyon Press 2016) was a New York Times Top 10 Book of 2016, winner of the T.S.
 Eliot Prize, the Whiting Award, the Thom Gunn Award, and the Forward Prize for Best First Collection.
 A Ruth Lilly fellow from the Poetry Foundation, his honors include fellowships from the Lannan Foundation, the Civitella Ranieri Foundation, The Elizabeth George Foundation, The Academy of American Poets, and the Pushcart Prize.
 His writing has appeared in magazines including The New Yorker.
 He is a 2019 MacArthur Fellow.
 His most recent collection of poems Time Is A Mother was published by Penguin Press in 2022 and was a New York Times Bestseller.
+His next novel, The Emperor of Gladness is forthcoming from Penguin Press in June 2025.

 GARY YOUNGE is an award-winning author, broadcaster and a professor of sociology at the University of Manchester in England.
 Formerly a columnist for The Guardian he is an editorial board member of the Nation magazine and the Alfred Knobler Fellow for Type Media.
 His most recent book Another Day in the Death of America , A Chronicle of Ten Short Lives (Nation Books, 2016) was awarded the 2017 J. Anthony Lukas Book Prize from Columbia Journalism School and Nieman Foundation.
 It was shortlisted for the Helen Berenstein Book Award for Excellence in Journalism from the New York Public Library, a Hurston/Wright Legacy Award, and was longlisted for the Andrew Carnegie Medal for Excellence in Non- Fiction from the American Library Association.
 In Britain it was shortlisted for The Jhalak prize; The Orwell Prize; The CWA Gold Dagger for Non-Fiction and The Bread and Rose Award.